rajat23/graphql-spring-boot-mongo/README.md

 # GraphQL-spring-boot
-Attempt to use GraphQL java library to build GraphQL server using spring boot.No external persistence layer used so far,all data is in memory.
+Attempt to use GraphQL java library to build GraphQL server using spring boot.MongoDB is used as a storage.

 # Schema for GraphQL (SDL)
  - `resources/schema.graphqls` contains GraphQL schema defination for query,resolver and types

 # Application Initialization

+-  Unit tests runs using `gradle clean test`
+-  Make sure you have mongo installed on your machine.App will connect on port `27017` by default.
+-  Start mongoDB using `mongo` command.
 -  Embedded tomcat of spring boot starts using `gradle bootRun`
--  Unit tests runs using `gradle clean test`

 # Query
 - Fetch all blogs : `http://localhost:8080/graphql` POST Endpoint.